Meal Plan for Beginners

 First, look at your calendar for the upcoming week, and note any nights it will be busy (kids, sports, meetings, etc.).
 Now, based on the information from your calendar, choose your dinners/meals and find the recipes.
 Next, write down all of your meals for the week.
 From your plan, write out your grocery list.
 Now you’re ready to do the grocery shopping.
 Once you have all your ingredients bought, it’s time to prepare the meals.

 Preparing your meals is completely up to you.
-I like to take part of a day to make some of my meals ahead of time.
+I like to take part in a day to make some of my meals ahead of time.
 This makes it easier when the week gets busy, or unexpected things come up.

 To get you started with meal planning, grab my Meal Plan Guide.
 Like anything else meal planning just takes some practice.
 Why not get started today?

 If you get stuck, leave me a comment and ask questions.
 I’m here to help.
-Or reach out to me on Instagram or Facebook.
-I’ll respond to any questions, concerns, or comments there too.

 Blessings, Laura xo